Do you still co-sleep?

-So, we all ended in one room, as filling our 4 rooms apartment with only beds seemed a bit stupid in the long run.
+So, we all ended up in one room, as filling our four rooms apartment with only beds seemed a bit stupid in the long run.
 Now, we live in a 21 sqm veteran bus and have one huge bed plus a sofa.
-We still sleep in one pile, when we are home in the bus.
+We still sleep in one pile when we are home in the bus.

-Sometimes we travel in our VW multispace, and then we sleep in two piles.
-One up, one down.
+Sometimes we travel in our VW Multivan, and then we sleep in two piles: one up, one down.
 When we move in with people, we all sleep in the same room, sometimes in two piles.

-Are the being “held back” or becoming “dependent” or do we need privacy?
+Are we being “held back” or becoming “dependent,” or do we need privacy?
 Well.
-We enjoy life, and in the evenings, we all tug in, read books and talk, and when we fall asleep, we are really really tired, have lived our day, filled our souls and hours and are so ready for the amazing sleep.
-If we need to develop our personalities or try something new on our own or do something, we want to do in private – it is not when we sleep.
+We enjoy life, and in the evenings, we all tug in, read books and talk, and when we fall asleep, we are really, really tired, have lived our day, filled our souls and hours, and are so ready for the amazing sleep.
+If we need to develop our personalities or try something new on our own or do something we want to do in private – it is not when we sleep.

-When we sleep togehter, we take care of each other.
-We make sure the youngest have their blankets on all night and we can comfort someone with a bad dream.
-But more importantly, we feel each other, we share the sleep, we hold hands, breathe the same air, touch each others feet, enjoy it.
+When we sleep together, we take care of each other.
+We make sure the youngest have their blankets on all night, and we can comfort someone with a bad dream.
+But more importantly, we feel each other; we share the sleep, we hold hands, breathe the same air, touch each other's feet, and enjoy it.

-We just sleep.
-Because we are tired.
+We just sleep because we are tired.
 At night.
 In a bed.
 Under the stars.
-Grateful for this life, for the time we spend together, for the prospect of the restoring effect and the spiritual alignment we get from this simple ritual of sleep.
+Grateful for this life, for the time we spend together, for the prospect of the restoring effect, and for the spiritual alignment we get from this simple ritual of sleep.